Workiva/styleguide/PYTHON.rst

 Frequent symptoms of an outdated docstring are:

-- Outdated parameter descriptions that use an '@' symbol.  e.g. @param.
+- parameter descriptions that use an '@' symbol.  e.g. @param.
 - Functions whose function signature has expanded without a corresponding expansion of the docstring.
 For example, the function may take four arguments while the docstring only describes two of them.